Is Bread Vegan? 13 Types Explained

 Enriched white flour can contain dairy in the form of dried milk powder, butter or milk, and eggs, but the added vitamins and minerals can also be synthetically produced.

-loaf of white bread slicedpin it
+loaf of white bread sliced

 Is naan bread vegan?